Alperen-KY/Data-Image-Collecting-w-Labels-for-Object-Detection/README.md

 Thanks to Nicholas Renotte his tutorials and also his personal care has helped me a lot.

+Thanks to my teacher Prof.Dr.Mustafa GÖK he has helped me with issues during building the project a lot.

 Alperen KAYA / Çukurova University - 6/14/2021